 As time went on, the reality changed.
 Some hostages came home alive while others did not.
 Some families were reunited; others endured unbearable loss.
 Even as the details changed, the anguish remained.
 The hostage crisis became a shared wound, not just a political issue.

 But the hostage crisis was never the only source of grief.
-Alongside it was the grief of war itself: soldiers being killed, civilians traumatized, families uprooted, and children carrying far more than they should.
+Alongside it was the grief of war itself: soldiers, barely out of their teens, being killed, civilians traumatized, families uprooted, and children carrying far more than they should.
 The losses keep coming, and even when the news moves on, the pain does not.

 What Has Kept Me Going